 Firstly, you will be asked to complete a medical questionnaire.
 If you have any of the conditions listed on the form this doesn’t necessarily mean that you can’t dive, but you will have to get medical clearance before you can.
 If you have asthma or any circulatory or respiratory conditions you will be better off getting a dive medical before you leave home.
 There are various other liability forms to complete too.
-Paperwork done, it will then be onto the fun stuff.

 Most openwater courses on Ko Tao run for three-and-a-half days, starting after lunch on the first day with a dive centre and course orientation.
 Here the dive centre facilities and general operation should be explained to you.
 The course schedule should be explained and outlined too.
 Next you will progress to some basic theory.
 Course theory is taught through the use of videos and a book plus review sessions with your instructor and the practical application of the concepts that you learn.
 The PADI course is split into five sections, the SSI course into six.
 This initial session will involve learning the first concepts you will need to understand to become a diver.
 The next three days will be split between more theory and water work.
 Your theory will build and be overlaid during these sessions and as you apply them they should consolidate.

-Before you jump into the water for the first time, you should be been fitted for your equipment and comfortable with both the size and quality.
+Before you jump into the water for the first time, you should be fitted for your equipment and comfortable with both the size and quality.
 You will be shown how to put your kit together and how to check it all works and dismantle it too.
 You should repeat this so that you are comfortable and practised with all the steps.
 Everyone is nervous when approaching their first time underwater so don’t worry, this is quite normal.

 You will either be in very shallow water or a swimming pool — either is acceptable.
-In my opinion, shallow water is better as you don’t have chlorine to worry about, you get used to salt water straight away and you will see some reef life too.
+Shallow water is better as you don’t have chlorine to worry about, you get used to salt water straight away and you will see some reef life too.
 During this session you will learn the skills and techniques you need to master.
 You’ll learn essential dive skills such as how to clear your mask of water and how to control your position in the water.
 You will also be taught emergency skills too — although it’s unlikely that you will need them, you need to know, just in case.

 Over the next few days you will make two dives on each day.
 The first two will be to a depth no deeper than 12 metres and the final two to a maximum of 18 metres.
 During these dives you will not only learn how to swim correctly with the optimum position but how to control your depth.
 You will also be asked to demonstrate the skills you learned during the first session.